-There are a few ways you can build EDI into your performance management:
+There are a few ways you can build DEI into your performance management:

-Appraisals are often overlooked in terms of EDI, so it’s a good idea to re-evaluate them through the EDI lens.
+Appraisals are often overlooked in terms of DEI, so it’s a good idea to re-evaluate them through the DEI lens.

-Accountability is something that many businesses lack, which means it’s always an area for improvement if your company wants to embrace EDI.
+Accountability is something that many businesses lack, which means it’s always an area for improvement if your company wants to embrace DEI.

-One way this can be implemented within your company is through making EDI a requirement for career progression, ensuring employees are held accountable.
+One way this can be implemented within your company is through making DEI a requirement for career progression, ensuring employees are held accountable.